josephbrimeyer/workday-scheduler/README.md

 ## Installation

 Workday-Scheduler is hosted on github.
-The installation requires that the user launch the applicaiton in their browser by clicking the following link:
+The installation requires that the user launch the application in their browser by clicking the following link:

 https://josephbrimeyer.github.io/workday-scheduler/